Next Steps

 Within 2-3 weeks of the feedback session, we will create a comprehensive written report detailing all of the relevant background information, data collected during the evaluation, our diagnostic and clinical conclusions, and our educational and treatment recommendations.

-Given how critical it is for a child’s educational plan to fit their needs, we include our active participation in a follow-up school meeting as part of the evaluation process.
+Given how critical it is for a child’s educational plan to fit their needs, we include our active participation in a follow-up school meeting as part of the evaluation.
 Meetings can range in format, including IEP/504 Plan eligibility and development, private school accommodation planning, and/or informational sessions with your child’s educational team.
-Our goal is to support the school in understanding your child’s psychoeducational needs and to contribute toward the development of an effective educational plan.
+Our goal is to support the school in understanding your child’s psychoeducational strengths and challenges, and to contribute toward the development of an effective educational plan.

-If we recommend specific types of treatment and intervention for your child, we will provide referrals for those services (and happily connect with the new providers about your child’s case).
+If we recommend specific types of treatment and intervention, we will provide referrals for those services (and happily connect with the new providers about your child’s case).
 If appropriate, we may offer options for follow-up psychotherapy and coaching services at Wolff Child Psychology.

 Comprehensive Evaluation: $3900-$4900 (depends on type and level of assessment needed)